 Concepts of environmental impact assessment.
 Planning and management of impact studies.
 Methods of impact identifications-matrices, network and checklists.
 Description of environmental setting.
 Environmental indices and indicators for describing the affected environment.
 Prediction and assessment of impacts on the air, soil, water, noise, visual, socioeconomic, biological and cultural environment.
 Decision methods for evaluation of alternatives.
 Public participation in environmental decision making.
 Case studies.
-Pre-requisite: CIVE 520.
+Pre-requisites: CIVE 520 & 524